RACSEL/IPS-national-backend/README.md

 * Test creating an DDCC resource using the provided service.
 For example use this command

       curl -i -X POST http://localhost:4321/ddcc -H "Content-Type: application/json" -d examples/ddcc-sample-1.json

+* Check out the LACPass IPS Viewer running in `http://localhost:8085`.
+You can input IPS json directly or querying the HAPI FHIR server.

 In all cases, replace `localhost` with your server IP if needed.